YrllanBrandao/doc-craft/README.md

 this project aims to create documentation(readme) of Apis REST / RESTful in a simple and semi manual way
 ## DISCLAIMER

 The app is still in alpha, so it may not work as expected.
-If you find any bugs, or has an suggestion, please report them in the [issues](https://github.com/YrllanBrandao/myanimes/issues) section.
+If you find any bugs or has an suggestion, please report them in the [issues](https://github.com/YrllanBrandao/myanimes/issues) section.

 ## Features/Planned Features
 - [ ] Responsive